Grayray75/rlyrics/README.md

 # Rlyrics

-A very very.. simple module that allows you to scrape songs lyrics from `https://www.musixmatch.com/`
+A module that allows users to scrape song lyrics from musixmatch.

+## Requirements
+* Node.js

 ## Installation